This classic dessert gets a modern upgrade. Make Salted Caramel Rice Pudding from scratch and enjoy a decadent twist on an old fashioned favorite.

 No. This recipe requires a low simmer with stirring in order to reach the right consistency, as the rice is boiled in milk and sugar.

 Do add-ins go well with rice pudding?
-What other items can I add besides salted caramel?

 Absolutely.
 Rice pudding is kind of like vanilla ice cream.
 It is creamy and sweet and can mix well with lots of different flavors.
 If you want a little more sumpin’ sumpin’ with your rice pudding, you can try sprinkling some toasted pecans on it, sliced bananas, cinnamon, chocolate chips, apple slices, or even the traditional raisins.